ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 Expand the variant of {{interactions}} which requires no Relying Party PoF into its own picture.

 Rather than duplicating claim concepts for affirming vs detracting, perhaps we could collapse them and have affirming vs detracting be part of the value.
 Not collapsing complicates the test matrix.

+Normalization of the identity claims between different types of TEE.
+E.g., does MRSIGNER plus extra loaded software = the sum of TrustZone Signer IDs for loaded components?

 # Contributors